wasnaqvi/wasi-naqvi.github.io/blog.md

     <video controls playsinline preload="metadata" poster="{{ '/Website_Pictures/Turkey_2026/blue_mosque_poster.jpg' | relative_url }}">
       <source src="{{ '/Website_Pictures/Turkey_2026/blue_mosque_interior.mp4' | relative_url }}" type="video/mp4">
     </video>
     <p class="blog-caption">Inside the Blue Mosque.
-The tiles are the reason for the name &mdash; tens of thousands of them, and no photograph gets the blue right.</p>
+The tiles are the reason for the name &mdash; tens of thousands of them, and no photograph gets the blue right.
+Also: I can&rsquo;t believe there used to be a chain here.</p>
   </div>

   <div class="blog-img-single">